 Now the recursive resolver knows the IP address for www.webtitan.com, it tells the browser what it is, so the browser can send a request to the website to access its content.
 The process takes a tenth of a second, and – although it is possible to access a website by entering its static IP address – it is a lot more convenient for Internet users to enter domain names than maintain their own directory of IP addresses.

 While it is easier for Internet users to remember domain names than IP addresses, it is a lot more efficient for Internet filters to check requests to visit websites by IP address than by domain name.
 Consequently, the databases used to check whether or not a request to visit a website complies with web browsing policies are maintained in IP address format.

-How Does the Filter Know Which IP Addresses to Block?
+How Does a DNS Filter Know Which IP Addresses to Block?

 Beyond that level, businesses can decide for themselves if they want further categories of website content blocked (pornography, gambling, etc.) and/or specific websites (Netflix, Facebook, etc.).
-In most cases the choice exists to block categories and/or websites by individual user, user group, or universally so that – for example – the marketing department is still able to access its social media pages.
+In most cases the choice exists to use a DNS filter to block categories and/or websites by individual user, user group, or universally so that – for example – the marketing department is still able to access its social media pages.

 Cloud-Based DNS Filtering from WebTitan

 Cloud-based DNS filtering is the most convenient way for businesses to protect their networks and their users from malware, ransomware, phishing, and online content that could be a barrier to productivity in the workplace.
 DNS Filter services are quick to implement – requiring a simple redirection of the Domain Name Server – and easy to manage via a web-based administrative portal.